 What Not to Do!

 You know exactly what I mean right?
-I’ve never met someone that hasn’t experienced this themselves, you follow someone on twitter and seconds later get a spammy AF message with SoundCloud, Facebook & Youtube Links, When this happens to me, not only do I delete the message but I unfollow you as well, And quite frankly that’s what you deserve! as its not the right way to go if you’re selling beats.
+I’ve never met someone that hasn’t experienced this themselves, you follow someone on Twitter, and seconds later you get a spammy message with SoundCloud, Facebook & Youtube Links, When this happens to me, not only do I delete the message but I unfollow you as well, And quite frankly that’s what you deserve! as its not the right way to go if you’re selling beats.

 This is no way to promote your beats or music services, Not only will it deteriorate your professional reputation but you’ll also piss a lot of people off along the way.